spencersharp2010/Statistical-Estimators-and-Subset-Simulation/README.md

 # Statistical Estimators
-I developed these files for the class *Rare Events and Failure Probabilities* at the Technical University of Munich.
+I developed these files for the class *Estimation of Rare Events and Failure Probabilities* at the Technical University of Munich.

 ## Monte Carlo estimator using inverse transform
 A function, *g*, of two random variables was given.
 In addition, the CDF of each random variable was provided.
 Using this information, I derived the marginal PDFs, as well as the